esroyo/bump-workspaces/README.md

 - style
 - chore

+You can also mark any commit as breaking by adding `!` after the scope:
+- `feat(scope)!: breaking feature` → major version bump
+- `fix(scope)!: breaking fix` → major version bump

-If a module has `BREAKING` commits, then `major` version will be updated.
+If a module has `BREAKING` commits or commits with `!`, then `major` version will be updated.
 If a module has `feat` commits, `minor` version will be updated.
 Otherwise `patch` version will be updated.

 | tag         | version |
 | ----------- | ------- |